justin-e-baker/infra-deploy/README.md

 Dynamically deploy a redirector or phishserver.

 ## Features
-This script is designed (i.e. vibe coded) to deploy infrastructure and configure it according to the specified role, either (smart/dumb) redirector or phishserver.
-Available options:
+This script is designed (i.e. vibe coded) to deploy infrastructure and configure it according to the specified YAML, supporting either a (smart/dumb) redirector or phishserver.
+Available options are:
 * AWS EC2 instance
 * AWS API Gateway with Lambda function
 * AWS CloudFront distribution